Soap Opera Hopper Nicolas Coster

 Santa Barbara (1984-1988) as Lionel Lockridge

 Santa Barbara producers lured him away from One Life to Live, where he worked again with Paul Rauch.
 One of the subjects addressed on Santa Barbara (more than once) was impotency/erectile dysfunction, as Coster’s character Lionel Lockridge suffered from it.
-Coster was successful in insisting to the Santa Barbara powers that be, that
+Coster was successful in insisting to the Santa Barbara powers that be, that a PSA be included.

 “Look, I know we’re making a comedy about this, but I must tell you that millions of men suffer from this dysfunction.
 This was in the days before you could advertise Viagra on television.
 I said, “I would like to be allowed to put in a disclaimer on this show within a show, as Lionel, to tell men that if they have this condition to see a physician, or a psychotherapist, or both.”